• Individual Investor

 The rest of the story

-While increasing share prices can be exciting, they are only part of the story.
+Increasing share prices are only part of the story.
 To get a complete picture of how well a mutual fund is performing, investors need to look at both the potential for growth as well as income.

 That’s why learning how stock and bond mutual funds distribute dividends and how they can boost your potential earnings is a crucial step to becoming a more informed, confident and successful investor.